Should Outdoor Sales Reps Unionize?

 As the uncertainty of COVID-19 persists, reps are as crucial to successful retailer and brand operations as ever.
 But sometimes, they need a champion.
 “The more I sell, the more I’m supposed to do for my retailer,” said one rep, who requested anonymity to preserve working relationships.
 “But the more I sell, the more my brands want to cut my commission.”
 Without a unified voice, many ongoing issues or similar grievances never get aired publicly.

 Working conditions for sales reps vary by brand and contract, with little to no oversight, so a national organization could also help provide transparency and minimum rates.
 “Contracts are so one-sided—there is zero protection for the rep,” said the anonymous source, noting that reps are also discouraged from disclosing their contracts.
 “No one wants to stick their head out unless everyone does.”
 And when brands break contracts, reps must decide if they want to fight for pay and risk losing a client.

 Why then, hasn’t a union gained steam?
 Reps’ schedules remain diverse and overloaded, leaving little time for organizing.
 Sales is also naturally competitive, contributing to a lone-wolf mentality amongst reps.

-“I think the regional organizations would be the place to start,” says Reis, citing their membership and unique insight.
+“I think the regional organizations would be the place to start,” said Reis, citing their membership and unique insight.
 “But do they have the bandwidth or finances?”
 Garrison, from the WWSRA, confirmed that although the organizational capacity is there, time and resources are the limiting factors.
-Still, she says, “I think we would all be up for it if the industry wanted to mobilize.”
+Still, she said, “I think we would all be up for it if the industry wanted to mobilize.”